nlmaca/Enecsys_Dashboard/README.md

 **** NOTE ****
+2016-11-15
+Beta testing has started with several users

 2016-10-25
 Im working on a complete new dashboard and images.
 Hope to get it finished somewhere in November '16.
 It will have the e2pv script integrated.
 Teaser info can be found here: